ACEsuit/mace/docs/guide/finetuning.rst

 Multihead Replay Fine-tuning
 ############################

-The multihead replay fine-tuning protocol prevents catastrophic forgetting that occurs sometimes during the naive fine-tuning.
+The multihead replay fine-tuning protocol reduces catastrophic forgetting by training on the target and replay datasets together.
+It is recommended when out-of-distribution robustness or preservation of the foundation model's behaviour matters.
-It usually leads to a more robust and stable model.
-It is the **recommended** way to fine-tune any materials project foundation model.

 For more information on the multihead replay fine-tuning protocol, please refer to the `multihead fine-tuning <https://mace-docs.readthedocs.io/en/latest/guide/multihead_finetuning.html>`_ guide.